Novo Nordisk A/S – Annual report – 31 December 2019

 Changes to accounting policies and disclosures

-Energy consumption is measured as consumption of power, steam, heat and fuel.
+Energy consumption for operations is measured as consumption of power, steam, heat and fuel.
 The fuel is mainly from natural gas, biogas and wood.
-Energy consumption is based on meter readings and invoices.
-Energy consumption covers all energy types at production sites and also covers laboratories and office buildings at the production sites.
+Energy consumption is based on meter readings and invoices and covers all energy types at production sites and laboratories and consumption of power at office buildings outside of production sites.

 Share of renewable power used at production sites is reported according to the Greenhouse Gas (GHG) Protocol Scope 2 Guideline.
 It is calculated as the sum of power in each country that comes from 100% renewable sources, either sourced or self-produced.